Yuanzhe-Jia/Build-A-Neural-Network/README.md

 12. Adam optimizer
 13. mini-batch training

 Additionally, various experiments have been conducted based on the self-built neural network structure.
 The prediction loss, prediction accuracy and running time are adopted as the evaluation methods of the experimental models.
 Hyper-parameter tuning, comparative analysis and ablation studies are also included.
-Combined with the evaluation performance and analysis results, the author proposes the best model in this study.